 2. Limit folder creation

 When you’re creating folders, think minimal.
-Most files and documents can fit somewhere in your hierarchy if you’ve done a good job of initially mapping it out.
+Most files can fit somewhere in your hierarchy if you’ve done a good job of initially mapping it out.

-In general, only create new folders (especially top-level folders in Documents) if you find yourself repeatedly coming back to save similar files in the same place, only to find that it doesn’t exist yet.
+In general, only create new folders if you find yourself repeatedly coming back to save similar files in the same place, only to find that it doesn’t exist yet.
 You’ll know when it is time to create another level in the hierarchy rather than creating a vast extensive multi-layered tree before you need it.

 “You don’t want to spend any more time on the input side than necessary to find it on the output side.”